awsdocs/amazon-s3-developer-guide/doc_source/cloudwatch-monitoring.md

 Monitor the total number of S3 API operations that are pending replication, the total size of objects pending replication, and the maximum replication time to the destination Region\.
 Only replication rules that have S3 Replication Time Control \(S3 RTC\) enabled can publish replication metrics\.

-Unlike CloudWatch storage and request metrics, you can't filter replication metrics by prefixes or tags\.
+Unlike CloudWatch request metrics, you can't filter replication metrics by prefixes or tags\.
 However, you can set up a replication rule based on prefixes and tags\.
 Your replication metrics then monitor replication for the prefixes and tags that you specified\.
 For more information, see [Replicating Objects Using S3 Replication Time Control \(S3 RTC\)](replication-time-control.md)\.

 **Note**
 You can enable alarms for your replication metrics on Amazon CloudWatch\.
 When you set up alarms for your replication metrics, set the **Missing data treatment** field to **Treat missing data as ignore \(maintain the alarm state\)**\.